bardhienkeleda/ICN-PATTA/real_time_classification/README.md

-# Classifiers setup phase
+# Real-time classification phase

-This first part of the project aims to perform an offline analysis of a dataset collected performing website scrapping.
-It is mainly divided in three parts:
+This second part of the project aims to implement and evaluate the attack through a real tome classification in mini-NDN simulator.

-1. STEP 1: Web scraping for 39 websites visiting both main pages and all links this main page contains.
-Check `web_scraping` module for further informations.
-2. STEP 2: Use the dataset to train different ML models.
-3. STEP 3: Use the trained models from STEP 2 to predict which is the requested page from a certain user.

 ## Usage

 The repo contains three main modules:

- - Components: contains all scripts for the preprocessing part from dataframe preparation to calculation of TF-IDF scores.
-It also contains the class of all ML models used for training and cross-validation part.
+ - app_classes: contains all the costumized applications for all nodes participating in the network: *victim(s)*, *attacker* and *producer(s)*.
+ - app_executables: contains the executables that run in each node during simulation.
- - Domain: contains the collected dataset from STEP 1.
+ - domain: contains the NDN dataset obtained during # Classifiers setup phase.
- - Utils: contains a configuration file and the scripts for obtaining all the plots and metrics.
+ - ndn_core: contains the costumized miniNDN and NFD classes.
+ - Topologies: contain the yaml files representing the network topologies.

  Running  `python main.py` will do the job.